If you’re shopping for an all-day laptop with an affordable price, there’s a good chance you already came upon one of the existing Acer Swift 3s.

 For the screen Acer went with a 14-inch Chi Mei panel with a matte finishing.

 It’s a pretty good panel, similar to what we’ve also seen on other mid-range laptops before, like the Asus VivoBook Flip TP401, the Lenovo ThinkPad T450s or the original Zenbook UX430 variants.

-It’s not as luminous as what you can get on some of the premium laptops out there, but at around 300 nits, it’s usable in bright light and offers good contrast, blacks and viewing angles.
-Color coverage is just a tad above average, thus good enough for daily use and games, but not that accurate for color-graded work.
+It’s not as luminous as what you can get on some of the premium laptops out there, but at around 300 nits, it’s usable in bright light and offers good contrast, blacks, and viewing angles.
+The color coverage is just a tad above average, thus good enough for daily use and games, but not that accurate for color-graded work.